kchonka/kchonka/content/project/integrations-brewbuddy/index.md

 ### Introduction
 ---

 At BrewBuddy, we believe that brewing coffee is a science.
 To help you craft the perfect brew, BrewBuddy seamlessly integrates with a variety of assistive tools and apps.
-This article is a brief overview of BrewBuddy’s integration capabilities. <br><br>
+This article is a brief overview of BrewBuddy’s integration capabilities. <br>

 ### 1. Smart Scales